ExpLife0011/AfdProxy/README.md

 ### A SOCKS5-configured syscall hook that allows transparent TCP proxying on Windows for IPv4 and IPv6.

-### Why not an LSP?
+### Why not an LSP/WFP?
-#### LSPs are ok, unless your library calls the base provider in which case your filter won't work.
+#### LSPs and WFP are ok for a lot of cases, unless your library calls the base provider in which case your filter won't work.

 ### Why not a driver-level or virtual network device?
 #### Sometimes losing that context or otherwise being able to negotiate special sockets (e.g. TLS) in specific ways is a dealbreaker.